kalliannhale/rewildingCities/README.md

 ## Who is this for?

-- **Researchers and analysts** who believe data can serve more than dashboards
+- **Researchers and analysts** desiring to implore data science like science fiction.
-- **Advocates and planners** building evidence for climate-resilient futures
+- **Advocates and planners** exploring methods for making climate-resilient futures.
-- **Designers and systems thinkers** practicing biomimicry at the civic scale
+- **Designers and systems thinkers** practicing biomimicry with civic literacy.
-- **Learners** developing technical literacy through meaningful work
+- **Leaders** developing technical literacy through meaningful work.

 ---

 ## Our Garden 🌿

-The codebase is organized as a garden—a living system where patterns emerge from interaction:
+The codebase is organized as a garden—a living system where patterns emerge from interdependence:

 | Directory | Purpose | Metaphor |
 |-----------|---------|----------|